publishpress/PublishPress-Future/readme.txt

 * ADDED: Add metadata mapping for allowing integrating with 3rd party plugins, #69;
 * ADDED: Add a setting for hiding the Future Action metabox on the post edit screen and keeping the future actions enabled, #69;
 * ADDED: New Gutenberg Block for displaying the future action date, #171;
+* ADDED: Add new action `publishpressfuturepro_process_metadata` for triggering the future actions scheduling based on metadata, #69;
 * CHANGED: Deprecated the filter `postexpirator_unset_post_types` in favor of the new filter `publishpressfuture_supported_post_types`, allowing not only remove, but add new post types to the list of supported post types, #677;
 * CHANGED: The list of post types in the settings page now also shows the non-public post types that are not built in on WordPress, #677;
 * CHANGED: Remove the X and Facebook icons from the footer in the admin pages, #667;